Your career development

 - your ability to examine the social world and how social research can impact upon social policies.

 A postgraduate degree from the School of Sociology and Social Policy provides an excellent foundation for work in the public and third sectors with careers in social research, charity organisations, think tanks, or in the private sector in a range of business settings.
-In recent years Masters graduates have gone on to work in roles as:
+In recent years Masters graduates have gone on to work in roles such as:

 - Inclusive Practice Project Officer